shirjeelafzal/assignment/README.md

 ## Prerequisites
 - Python 3.8+
+- API Key for either Groq or OpenAI:
   - [Groq API Key](https://console.groq.com/) – You need a Groq account and an API key to access the language model.
+  - OR [OpenAI API Key](https://platform.openai.com/account/api-keys) – You need an OpenAI account and an API key if you wish to use OpenAI instead.

 ## Installation Guide